finiasb/KeyTrace/README.md

 ---

-## 🖱️ Mouse Tracking (Current Status)

-The **Mouse Tracking Engine** is fully operational and currently logs:
-* Left-Click, Right-Click, and Middle-Click counts.
-* Precise timestamps for every click.
-* Data is stored in `%AppData%/KeyrLogs/Mouse/`.

-> **Note:** The Mouse Statistics UI is currently under development.
-A dedicated dashboard for mouse heatmaps and click-frequency analytics is **coming soon**.

----

-## 🚀 Setup: Running the Logger in Background
+## Setup: Running the Logger in Background

 To ensure accurate statistics, `ServiceApp.exe` should run continuously.